akademie-oeffentliches-gesundheitswesen/Beta-System/README.md

  1. Book size to Octavo 6x9
  1. Book citation style to Chicago Manual of Style 17th author-date
  1. Fill in book metadata
+ 1. If you see any mentions of CC NC either change to CC BY or log here